uptonking/nostalgia-studio/cms-strapi/strapi-awesome/plugin-version-trail/README.md

 > ⚠️ If you disable this plugin and then reenable it, all previous versions data will be cleared

 # todo
-- versions pagination not working: v5 bug
+- versions pagination not working: 🐛 v5 bug
   - make pagination configurable

 - show version number in list view

 - test non-admin user

-- slate editor error on save sometines
+- slate editor error on save sometines 🐛 v5 bug
   - 复现: 按回车添加block，点击save，Cannot find a descendant at path [1, 1, 0]

 - duplicating records from the admin panel doesn't create an initial version